Bad Attitude (album): Singles

-Overseas, "Modern Girl" (UK #17), "Nowhere Fast" (UK #67), and "Piece of the Action" (UK #47) were released as singles with extended mixes and exclusive songs: "Take a Number", "Stand by Me" (a Ben E. King cover) and "Clap Your Hands".
+in Europe, "Modern Girl" (UK #17), "Nowhere Fast" (UK #67), and "Piece of the Action" (UK #47) were released as singles with extended mixes and exclusive songs: "Take a Number", "Stand by Me" (a Ben E. King cover) and "Clap Your Hands".
 The latter two songs were recorded during the sessions for the Rocky Horror Picture Show soundtrack.

 "Surf's Up" was released as a US single and "Sailor to a Siren" was released as a double A-side with "Modern Girl".